-The University of San Diego Hahn School of Nursing and Health Science's Health Care Informatics, Health Care Analytics, Health Care Leadership, and Nursing Informatics programs applies a blended format.
+The University of San Diego Hahn School of Nursing and Health Science's Health Care Informatics and Nursing Informatics programs apply a blended format.
 Nurses who pursue a Master of Science in Nursing take courses from the Health Care Informatics program with Nursing domain courses to comprise the required content for the Master of Science in Nursing degree in Nursing Informatics.
-All other students pursue the Master of Science in Health Care Informatics (MS degree) and benefit from classroom interaction with experienced registered nurses.
+All other students pursue the Master of Science in Health Care Informatics (MS degree) and benefit from classroom interaction with experienced registered nurses and health care professionals.